tyrylu/pyfmodex/docs/usage/sample_code.rst

 :py:attr:`~pyfmodex.flags.MODE.OPENMEMORY` mode flag whe creating sounds to load the data into memory.

+This example is simply a variant of the :ref:`play_sound` example, but it loads the data into memory and then uses the `load from memory` feature of :py:meth:`~pyfmodex.system.create_sound`.

 (Adapted from sample code shipped with FMOD Engine.)

 .. literalinclude:: ../sample_code/load_from_memory.py